madeline-scyphers/Procyon-Wiki/docs/Characters/Kit Apple.md

 # Kit Apple
 ## Profile
-Spent whole life on ships
+Spent whole life on ships.
+Worked as a ship laborer.

 ## Relationships